 As country’s go, Malta has to be one of the smallest.
 Wikipedia tells us that it is only 122 sq miles and has a population of less than half a million (though to be fair Malta as a country is made up of three islands that include Gozo and Comino but I am just talking about the main island here).
-This makes it ideal for exploring when over there on holiday.
+So travelling around Malta by bus on holiday is a doddle.

 We visited a couple of years ago to attend a friend’s wedding and did what we, and a lot of others do when booking a holiday, we hired a car.
 This gave us the flexibility to explore the island, visit the main touristy places, and do things at our own pace.